One more death recorded in Wealden

-There was one more coronavirus death recorded in the latest 24-hour period in Wealden.
+There was one more coronavirus death recorded in the latest five-day period in Wealden.

-The dashboard shows 441 people had died in the area by April 14 (Thursday) – up from 440 on Wednesday.
+The dashboard shows 442 people had died in the area by April 19 (Tuesday) – up from 441 on Thursday, the last working day before the Easter bank holiday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Wealden.